Indications for: CLEOCIN

 C. difficile-associated diarrhea.

 Risk of C. difficile-associated diarrhea; discontinue and treat if colitis is suspected or confirmed.
 Reserve use for serious infections.
 Not for treatment of meningitis.
 Permanently discontinue if severe hypersensitivity reactions occur.
 Allergy.
 Asthma (75mg, 150mg caps).
 GI disease (esp. colitis).
 Atopy.
 Monitor blood, renal, and hepatic function in long-term use and in children.
 IV: Gasping syndrome (neonates, infants).
 Elderly.
 Pregnancy.
-Nursing mothers: consider alternative drug.
+Nursing mothers: consider alternative drug or monitor breast-fed infant for GI effects.

 May potentiate neuromuscular blocking agents; caution.
 May be potentiated by strong CYP3A4 inhibitors; monitor.
 May be antagonized by strong CYP3A4 inducers (eg, rifampicin); monitor.
 May antagonize erythromycin; avoid.
 Antiperistaltic agents may worsen colitis.

-Pseudomembranous colitis, C. difficile-associated diarrhea, nausea, vomiting, abdominal pain, dysguesia, rash, pruritus, angioedema, anaphylaxis, jaundice, renal dysfunction, blood dyscrasias, polyarthritis, severe skin reactions (eg, toxic epidermal necrolysis, erythema multiforme, drug reaction with eosinophilia and systemic symptoms, Stevens-Johnson syndrome).
+Pseudomembranous colitis, C. difficile-associated diarrhea, nausea, vomiting, abdominal pain, dysguesia, rash, pruritus, angioedema, anaphylaxis, jaundice, acute kidney injury, blood dyscrasias, polyarthritis, severe skin reactions (eg, toxic epidermal necrolysis, erythema multiforme, drug reaction with eosinophilia and systemic symptoms, Stevens-Johnson syndrome).

 Generic Drug Availability: